Error bounds, facial residual functions and applications to the exponential cone: Introduction

 The goal of this paper is to build a robust framework that may be used to obtain error bounds for previously inaccessible cones, and to demonstrate the use of this framework by applying it to fully describe error bounds for \eqref{eq:feas} with $\stdCone = \expCone$.

 In Section~\ref{sec:preliminaries}, we recall preliminaries.
 New contributions begin in Section~\ref{sec:frf}.
 We first recall some rules for chains of faces and the diamond composition.
-Then we show how error bounds may be constructed using objects known as facial residual functions (FRFs), whose definition we recall and motivate.
-In Sections~\ref{ss:alpha-amenable} and \ref{sec:frf_comp}, we introduce the notion of $\frakg$-amenable cones, and build our general framework for constructing FRFs.
+Then we show how error bounds may be constructed using objects known as {\oneFRF}.
+In Section~\ref{sec:frf_comp}, we build our general framework for constructing {\oneFRF}s.
 Our key result, Theorem~\ref{thm:1dfacesmain}, obviates the need of computing explicitly the projection onto the cone.
-Instead, we make use of the parametrization of the boundary of the cone.
+Instead, we make use of the parametrization of the boundary of the cone and projections onto the proper \emph{faces} of a cone: thus, our approach is advantageous when these projections are easier to analyze than the projection onto the whole cone itself.
 We emphasize that \textit{all} of the results of Section~\ref{sec:frf} are applicable to a \textit{general closed convex cone}.